HenSch90/SiD/Modul_A (Grundprogramm).md

 vc3: SHOW q2 AND is AND ka2-ka4 AND it1-it6 IF dsibanz > 3

+vc4: SHOW q2 AND is AND ka2-ka4 AND it1-it6 IF dsibanz=missing
 av:

 kh: Bitte geben Sie das Lebensalter an (0 bis 99).